lixinW/ship-hats-docs/portal-guide/access-ship-hats-portal.md

 ## View Dashboard
 The **Overview** page of the subscription account gives the dashboard view of the subscription account.
 Only Subscription Admin (SA) and Project Admin (PA) can access this dashboard to view the following details:

-- Subscription tier for the Billing Account
+- Subscription tier for the Billing Account.
+By default, you view the subscription details of the first account to which you were added as SA or PA.
+You can [switch account](), as needed.
 - [Plan details](#view-plan-details)
 - Count of projects hosted on this account
 - Count of users added to this account